theHostileNegotiator/KWBandage/PatchNotes.md

 	* Added modules that will allow them to use it
 2. When using Formation move, the formation texture uses Rocket Symbols
 	* Fixed Texture Coordinate in FXGrenade_FP.w3x
-#### Zone Trooper
-1. Unit Recycled price (Hexapod passive ability) was not proportional to unit cost
-	* Change BuildCost (and BuildTime appropriately) from 313 to 325
 #### MRT
 1. Leash range of Repair Drone was not changed from KW 1.01 to 1.02, despite specified in change log
 	* Fixed leash range to 100